B i o g r a p h y

 Rebecca is intensely curious about playing, and enjoys absorbing wisdom and stories from elder musicians.
 Her favorite parts of music are its power to connect people across space, time and background and the stories it holds.

-Rebecca is now back in Massachusetts, based in the Pioneer Valley and soaking in the area's rich contra traditions.
+Rebecca is now back in Massachusetts, based in the Pioneer Valley, soaking in the area's rich contra traditions, and playing for monthly livestream concerts; more info here.

 She is an experienced and engaging teacher, offering individual lessons and group workshops with an emphasis on building skills to connect with others through music and have fun.
+Since March 2020, she has taught a weekly drop-in common contra tunes workshop on Zoom; more info here.
 She was the featured New England and Scandinavian teacher at the Upper Potomac Fiddle Retreat in Shepherdstown, West Virginia in January 2020.

 Rebecca enjoys writing new tunes anytime, anywhere, whether at the bus stop or on a run.
 Sounds made by birds and scraping chairs are fair game.
 Her tune Honeylocust won Best Original Tune at the 2017 Appalachian String Band Festival in Clifftop, West Virginia.
 She has also won ribbons at the Deer Creek Fiddlers’ Convention and Lowell Banjo and Fiddle Contest.